syl20bnr/evil-escape/README.md

 The key sequence can be customized with the variable `evil-escape-key-sequence`.

+`evil-escape` is not compatible with sequences that start with `h j k or l` so avoid to define a sequence that starts with a navigation key.

 **Note:** The variable `evil-escape-key-sequence` must be set before requiring `evil-escape`.